 DAN KOON-HONG CHAN

-Dan Koon-hong Chan is a Project Manager of the Local Pathways Fellowship at the UN Sustainable Development Solutions Network – Youth Initiative.
+Dan Koon-hong Chan Co-founded the Local Pathways Fellowship at the UN Sustainable Development Solutions Network – Youth Initiative.
 Dan is also an analyst with a global consulting firm, covering China’s political economy and U.S.-China relations.
 From 2014 to 2015, Dan was a Chevening Scholar of the U.K. Foreign Office, where his research focused on "city diplomacy" – the role of city-to-city cooperation as an alternative to state-to-state negotiation (see his research here and here).
 Dan has previously worked with the Asian Development Bank's Cities Development Initiative in China, the Asia-Pacific Economic Cooperation (APEC) in Singapore, the National League for Democracy in Myanmar, and the Migrant Outreach Education Initiative in Thailand.
 Dan holds a Master’s degree in International Relations and Public Policy from the University College London and a Bachelor’s in Political Science and Global Studies from The University of Hong Kong.

 ANA CRISTINA GARCIA